dessa-oss/atlas/examples/example_configs/README.md

 **Google Cloud Platform (GCP) Deployment:** for use with Google's cloud service.
 A queuing system is required for use of this deployment configuration.

+**Amazon Web Services (AWS) Deployment:** for use with Amazon's cloud service.
+A queuing system is required for use of this deployment configuration.
+This has been tested using AWS Lambda + AWS Batch as the queuing + scheduling system.

 **SSH Deployment:** this type of deployment uses a simple way of sending a job to a compute box and getting results.
 It expects to work with Foundations' SCP-style queueing system.

 ## Configuration Options